Real observers solving imaginary problems: Comment on a factor of in JT gravity

 The reader might wonder why we do not need to worry about the factors of $i$ in usual black hole thermodynamics.
 In that case, $\beta$ is fixed and we do not integrate over $\beta$ when we compute the standard canonical ensemble.
 We do need to worry about it when we integrate over $\beta$ to go to the microcannonical ensemble.
 That integral needs to be taken along the imaginary direction.
 In other words, we set $\beta = \beta_0 - i s$ and integrate over $s$.

 An interesting example is the case of JT gravity.
 In that case, we have a real microcanonical partition function or density of states.
 However, the path integral is related (but not equal) to the integral of a particle in a magnetic field with a mass related to the energy \cite{Kitaev:2017awl,Yang:2018gdb}.
 This path integral gives a $-i$ because this is a Schwinger like process describing pair creation in an electric field\footnote{See \cite{Coleman:1985rnk} for a discussion for the $-i$ that appears for unstable systems, and \cite{Andreassen:2016cff} for a more recent discussion of vacuum decay.}.
 However, this $-i$ is precisely the $-i$ that arises from the difference between the path integral over $\beta$ (or real lengths of the trajectory of the particle which is what appears in the pair creation computation) versus the integral over $s$, with $\beta = \beta_0 - i s$ that we need to do to go to the microcanonical ensemble.
 In other words, the density of states differs from the path integral describing the Schwinger process precisely by this $-i$.
+(To be precise, there is also a factor of 1/2 \cite{Coleman:1985rnk}, which it is not important here since can be absorbed in $e^{S_0}$.)